GG1991/nfpe/_posts/2017-04-01-simon-first-post.md

 ---
-title: Try to simply add a new blog post
+title: Try to simply add a new blog post, trying
 category: General
 author: Simon
 feature_image: "https://unsplash.it/1200/400?image=200"